matsumonkie/matsumonkie.github.io/_posts/2016-01-27-reader-monad.markdown

   ("port", "8888"),
   ("protocol", "http")
   ] :: Config
+{% endhighlight %}

+The main idea is to fetch the domain, port and protocol and build the String http://localhost:8888 With the Reader Monad, it can be done like this:

+{% highlight haskell %}
+import Control.Monad.Reader
+import Data.Maybe

 url :: Reader Config String
 url = do
   domain <- asks (fetch "domain") port <- asks (fetch "port")
-  -- here you call buildProtocol but you don't pass it the environment it is done implicitely ! :-) protocol <- buildProtocol return (protocol ++ domain ++ ":" ++ port)
+  -- here you call buildProtocol but you don't pass
+  -- it the environment it is done implicitely ! :-) protocol <- buildProtocol
+  return (protocol ++ domain ++ ":" ++ port)

+-- here is another version without do notation url2 :: Reader Config String url2 =
+  asks (fetch "domain") >>= \domain ->
+  asks (fetch "port") >>= \port ->
+  buildProtocol >>= \protocol ->
+  return (protocol ++ domain ++ ":" ++ port)

 buildProtocol :: Reader Config String